-BDALab is a research group from Brno University of Technology that is focused on development of objective and non-invasive brain diseases analysis methods.
+BDALab is a research group from the Brno University of Technology that is focused on the development of objective and non-invasive brain diseases analysis methods.

-Using the state-of-the-art techniques of biomedical signal processing, machine learning and statistical analysis we provide neurologists, psychologists and clinical speech therapists with tools for diagnosis and monitoring of different brain diseases.
-We are working in Health 4.0 concept.
+Using the state-of-the-art techniques of biomedical signal processing, machine learning and statistical analysis we provide neurologists, psychologists and clinical speech therapists with tools for diagnosis, assessment and monitoring of neurodegenerative and neurodevelopmental diseases.
+We are working in the Health 4.0 concept.

-We offer a design and implementation of software that can objectively analyse different modalities such as speech, handwriting, postural stability, and brain activity.
+We offer a design and implementation of software that can objectively analyse different modalities such as speech, handwriting, and sleep.
 All solutions provided by BDALab are individualized depending on customer’s requirements.

 Collaborating with BDALab is extremely fruitful with regard to publications and grants and moreover a great pleasure and fun for all of us.
 The BDALab team consists of very enthusiastic, hard-working, friendly and talented people with a high knowledge and expertise in signal processing, statistical data analysis and also in manuscript writing.prof.
 MD Irena Rektorova, Ph.D. | CEITEC

 We started to cooperate with BDALab in 2009 and since that time we have done a great research in the fields of Parkinsonic dysgraphia, dysphagia, hypokinetic dysarthria, and postural stability analysis.prof.
 Marcos Faundez-Zanuy, Ph.D. | TecnoCampus Mataró

 Doing collaborative research with the BDALab staff is both intriguing and challenging and often requires learning a new language, which is very different from that of the clinical world.
 Consequently, research results are unique and innovative and enable detection of human behavior by objective measures.prof.
 Sara Rosenblum, Ph.D. | University of Haifa